 Label 1 Label 2

 INGREDIENTS: INGREDIENTS:

 Whole Grain Wheat, Whole Grain Wheat,

-Sugar, Raisins, Almond Sugar, Raisins, Almond
+Sugar, Raisins, Sugar, Raisins,

+Almond Pieces, Almond Pieces,

-Pieces, Corn Bran, Pieces, Corn Bran,
+Corn Bran, Partially Corn Bran, Partially

-Partially Hydrogenated Partially Hydrogenated
+Hydrogenated Hydrogenated

 Cottonseed, Oil, Corn Cottonseed, Oil, Corn

 Syrup, Glycerin, Brown Syrup, Glycerin, Brown

 Sugar Syrup, Salt, Soy Sugar Syrup, Salt, Soy

-Lecithin, Natural and Lecithin (Soy), Natural
+Lecithin, Natural and Lecithin ( Soy ), Natural

 Artificial Flavor and Artificial Flavor

 CONTAINS: Wheat,

 Almond, Soy

 Labels should also be checked for warnings such as "may contain soy," "produced on shared equipment with soy," or "produced in a plant that uses soy in other products."
-These foods should be avoided because the product may contain a small amount of soy due to cross-contact.
+Foods with these advisory statements should be avoided because the product may contain a small amount of soy due to cross-contact.

 All child nutrition staff should be trained to read product labels and recognize food allergens.
 Because food labels change from time to time, child nutrition staff should check labels for soy and soy ingredients for every product each time it is received.
 If the label does not provide clear information, then the school must contact the manufacturer for clarification or use a different product.
-It is recommended that labels be maintained for a minimum of 24 hours for every product served to a child with food allergies in case of a reaction.
+The Centers for Disease Control and Prevention (CDC) recommends that labels be maintained for a minimum of 24 hours for every product served to a child with food allergies in case of a reaction.
 If the product is saved as leftovers, the labels should be kept for 24 hours after all the food item has been used up or discarded.